How to Create Zendesk Webhooks With the Zendesk API Tutorial

 Using the Zendesk API to create webhooks is very useful when it comes to helping developers create and perform automated tasks on their webhooks without using the Zendesk dashboard.

 In this tutorial, I have demonstrated how to set up the Zendesk API and then subscribe to a webhook.
+For a comprehensive overview, see our guide to Zendesk webhooks features and best practices.
 We also used Hookdeck CLI to generate a secure webhook URL that can receive webhook data on our localhost application.

 Happy coding!